gbrodman/order-tracking/README.md

 - Disconnect from any VPNs that might interfere (they might or might not cause you some network connectivity issues)
 - If you don't have it already, add either Chromedriver or Geckodriver to your PATH.
 The default is Chrome; download it from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and add it to your PATH (this will vary based on operating system, search on Google for results particular to your system).
 - Enable IMAP in GMail--go to the Settings page, then the "Forwarding and POP/IMAP" tab, then make sure IMAP is enabled
-- `pip3 install pyyaml selenium google-api-python-client google-auth-oauthlib`
+- `pip3 install pyyaml selenium google-api-python-client google-auth-oauthlib bs4`
 - Copy config.yml.template to config.yml
 - In config.yml, fill in the values for your email, password, and buying group info.
 For GMail, you should use an application-specific password.
 - If you wish to use auto-upload, fill in your username/password for PM, MYS, USA buying groups